mdref/mdref-http/http/Client/enqueue.md

 Add another http\Client\Request to the request queue.
 If the optional callback $cb returns true, the request will be automatically dequeued.

+> ***Note:***
+> The http\Client\Response object resulting from the request is always stored in an internal storage, __even__ when callback is used, because of that, the memory may grow up significantly if you send many many requests using the same http\Client instance...
+In that case, to keep memory as low as possible, it is advised to call http\Client::getResponse() in the callback or to call http\Client::reset() after each http\Client::send() to free some ressources.

 See http\Client::dequeue() and http\Client::send().

 ## Params: